shotto42/invaders/README.md

 **Emulator Audio Output:**
 For copyright reasons it is not possible to provide the sound samples.
-Find (Google ...) and add the wav files to the bin/samples folder to activate the audio output.
+Find and add the wav files to the bin/samples folder to activate the audio output.
 Configure the mapping between the SI sound effects and the sample filenames in the invaders.ini file.